JAEPO 2019: Konami, Sega, Taito, Bandai Namco & More

 Maimai Deluxe – We’ve heard rumors of MaiMai coming over every now and then, but nothing that ever has legs.
 The new edition, which seems to translate as “Deluxe DX,” was on display, showing off new colors and songs for patrons to enjoy.

-Kemono Friends 3 Planet Tours – Looks like a card vending kid-tainment piece; Find the official website to this one here.
+Kemono Friends 3 Planet Tours – Looks like a card vending kid-tainment piece based on the recent anime series; find the official website to this one here.

 Taito